 The Logitech G933 headphones have a decent battery life that delivers up to 12 hours of continuous playtime.
 They take quite a bit of time to charge when compared to more recent Bluetooth headphones but compared to some gaming headsets, they are about average at 3.8hrs.
 They also automatically turn off if there's no audio playing after 5 minutes which saves a lot of power.
 Also, they can be used while charging which is great for gaming marathons if you're close to a power source, like when gaming on PC.
 If you want better battery life, take a look at the SteelSeries Arctis 7 2019 Edition with their 25 hours, or the dual battery system of the Arctis Pro Wireless.

-The Logitech Gaming Software is highly customizable when paired with the G933 headset.
-You get access to a great equalizer and surround sound effects you can personalize, microphone and volume levels, as well as swappable profiles with saved personal settings and and an adjustable audio off timer you can set directly in the app.
-Also, the G933 like the G930, has 3 programmable buttons that you can map to trigger specific commands, which is great and sets them apart from most for most gaming headsets.
+Logitech G HUB is highly customizable when paired with the G933 headset.
+You get access to a great equalizer and surround sound effects you can personalize, microphone and volume levels, as well as swappable profiles with saved personal settings and an adjustable audio off timer you can set directly in the app.
+You can also access Dolby 7.1 Surround and DTS virtual soundstage features to help create a more immersive gaming experience.
+Like the Logitech G930 Wireless Gaming Headset, these headphones have three programmable buttons that you can map to trigger specific commands, which is great and sets them apart from most for most gaming headsets.
+Unfortunately, there have been a lot of user reports regarding the stability of this software, including startup issues, freezing, and connection issues with some devices.
+Although we didn't encounter these issues with these headphones, if you've had issues using this app, let us know in the discussions.

 Update: 23/01/2019: The Logitech G933 do not have audio over USB on PC or on consoles.
 The review has been updated to reflect this.